kshitij1235/pytn/README.md

 # Updates

-- you no longer need to use brackets to wite values in.
+- you no longer need to use brackets to write values in.
 - some bugs are been solved and optimizations are made the library
 - now "=" sign can be use in place of ":" is all your choise